calaldees/barcampCanterbury/events/2022/social-media-plan.md

 Reflective peice

-Jamie Steveans
-Stephan

-Janett (media team) will be in contat
+(media team) will be in contact

-Requst though to marketing services digital signages
+Request though to marketing services digital signage